gafusion/doc/html/src/geometry.rst

    r \doteq \frac{R_{+}-R_{-}}{2} \; .

-This definition is valid in all cases; that is, for circular equilibria, as well as for shaped Grad-Shafranov (Miller) and general equilibrium (see geometry notes for details).
+This definition is valid in all cases; that is, for circular equilibria, as well as for shaped Grad-Shafranov (Miller) and general equilibrium.

 Generalized major radius
 ------------------------

-The major radius variable, :math:`R_{0}`, used in GYRO is the average of the maximum and minimum major radius of the flux-surface at the height, :math:`Z_{c}`, of the centroid:
+The major radius variable, :math:`R_{0}`, used in GYRO/CGYRO/NEO is the average of the maximum and minimum major radius of the flux-surface at the height, :math:`Z_{c}`, of the centroid:

 .. math::